 While many of us have been confined to our homes to avoid the worst of the global pandemic, the act of isolation itself can present some health and safety issues.
 This is especially true for those who depend on others for care, like older adults.
 Here are some ideas about some senior alert system and how seniors can stay safe and maintain their health and improve their well-being while staying home alone.

 Staying in Touch

 One of the biggest challenges of isolation is loneliness.
 Staying home alone, separated from family, friends and colleagues can be very difficult.
 We’re social animals.
 That said, modern communication devices are better, more personal and more affordable than ever.
 Use video chat to do more than just say hello.
-Use it to read the grand children bed time stories, to make toasts at meal times, to share holiday dinners together, to watch the grandkids play sports, practice their instruments or perform at the school play.
+Use it to read the grandchildren’s bedtime stories, to make toasts at meal times, to share holiday dinners together, to watch the grandkids play sports, practice their instruments or perform at the school play.

 One of the risks of being isolated is that lack of mobility will cause or aggravate health conditions.
 With all the time in the world, there is really no excuse not to get some exercise.
 You don’t need a gym, a group or a trainer to get in shape.
 In fact, some of the most highly recommended exercises for older adults are easy to do and entirely free.